sdondley/Mac-Applications-List/README.md

 # Mac::Applications::List

-This module find and returns a list of applications in the standard locations on macOS plus other directories passed to the to `apps()` function.
+This module finds and returns a list of applications in the standard locations on macOS and other directories passed to the to `apps()` function.

 ## Synopsis